GEORGE MORL

 ︎ Summary

-Since 2020 Morl has been having ongoing conversations with individuals and groups, from across online server channels, within support centres, disabled students in schools, about the functionality and challenges of networks, and the opportunity within imagination and science fiction.
+Since 2020, Morl has continued conversations across online servers, support centres, and educational settings with disabled communities about the functionality, challenges, and potential of networks, as well as the liberating possibilities of imagination and science fiction.

-The film layers text based statements and visuals, combining imagery such as screenshots of webchatrooms and smartphone app message exchanges, live footage of video games and hangouts, performed audio of dialogues across servers, and manipulated archive footage of medical facilities and clubbing scenes.
+The film layers text, visuals, and sound, combining screenshots of webchatrooms and app messages, live gameplay footage and hangouts, performed audio dialogues from servers, and manipulated archival footage of medical facilities and club scenes.

 Commissioned by Focal Point Gallery in partnership with Wysing Arts Centre for New Histories 2022.